-Whether you are into hiking, kayaking, or exploring historical sites, there are numerous things to do in Ogden that will quench your thirst for adventure.
+Whether you are into hiking, kayaking, or exploring historical sites, there are numerous fun things to do in Ogden for adults that will quench your thirst for adventure.

 This includes a visit to Fort Buenaventura Park for some outdoor fun or exploring the dinosaur exhibits at George S. Eccles Dinosaur Park.
 Each activity promises a unique and unforgettable experience.